 Produced as a classic dry style.

 Varying temperatures of mild to hot days accelerated the ripening period.
 However, the traditional cool nights helped retain good flavour profiles.
 Pronounced lime/lemon aromas and flavours, with a hint of orange blossom are a confirmed indicator of another great Riesling vintage in the Clare Valley.
 The grapes were harvested in late February.
 Only the free run juice is used for the Tim Gramp Riesling.
 Post fermentation the wine was cold stabilised and filtered.
-The wine was bottled in late November.
-12.0% alc/vol.
+The wine was bottled in mid August.
+12.5% alc/vol

 The fruit for this wine was sourced from the famous Watervale region off the Castine family Golf House single site vineyard.
 A classic dry style of Riesling with sensuous lime, lemon and floral aromas.
-Prominent citrus flavours carry through onto the palate and the good length of flavour is balanced with embracing acidity.
-Cellaring potential of 6 – 8 years will reward the consumer with a wine of enticing complexity.
+The delectable citrus flavours carry through onto the palate with good length of flavour, balanced with embracing acidity.
+Cellaring potential of 7 – 8 years will reward the consumer with a wine of enticing complexity.